Bordered Heegaard Floer homology: Invariance and pairing: From CFK- to CFD : Basis-free version

 \end{lemma}

-\begin{proof} The domains realizing the stated maps can be found inside the winding region.
-For example, the domain realizing $D_{3}$ carrying $\x_0$ to $\x_{-1}$ is realized by the bigon domain consisting of the region marked by $3$ in Figure~\ref{fig:Twisting}.
-Domains from $\x_{-k}$ to $\x_{-k-1}$ are realized as annuli~$\phi_k$ which have a boundary component in $\alpha_1^a$ as in the middle of Figure~\ref{fig:DegenerateWinding}.
-By cutting along $\alpha_2^a$ at $\x_{-k}$, we obtain a bigon realizing a non-zero coefficient of $\x_{-k-1}$ in $D_{23}(\x_{-k})$.
+\begin{proof} The domains realizing the maps displayed in the statement can be found inside the winding region.
+For example, the domain realizing $D_{3}$ carrying $\x_0$ to $\x_{-1}$ is the region marked by $3$ in Figure~\ref{fig:Twisting}.
+Domains from $\x_{-k}$ to $\x_{-k-1}$ are annuli~$\gls*{phik}$ which have a boundary component in $\alpha_1^a$ as in the middle of Figure~\ref{fig:DegenerateWinding}.

+\textbf{The case of $D_{23}$.} We analyze the map $D_{23}$, verifying it has the form stated, in the following eight steps.